Ultimate Logo API Guide in 2026: Which Free Company Logo API to Pick, And When Paying Is Actually Worth It

 - If attribution is unacceptable in your UI, Logo.dev’s free tier stops being free in any meaningful sense.

-- If your use case is simple and you still buy a richer asset platform, that is not sophistication.
-That is waste.
+- If your use case is simple and you still buy a richer asset platform, that is usually waste.

-- Brandfetch is impressive, but once you care about fonts, symbols, icons, and colors, you are solving a broader brand-data problem, not just a logo problem.
+- Brandfetch is strong, but once you care about fonts, symbols, icons, and colors, you are solving a broader brand-data problem, not just a logo problem.

 A logo API is trivial until it becomes infrastructure

 It starts with an <img> tag.
-It ends with a migration ticket nobody budgeted for.
+It ends with a migration ticket nobody planned for.

 That is why the buying question is not “which demo looks best?”
-It is “which provider solves the boring problem cleanly without becoming roadmap debt later?”
+It is “which provider solves the boring problem cleanly without becoming work later?”

-Here is the screenshot every buyer should look at before choosing a free provider.
+Here is the screenshot every buyer should look at before picking a free provider.

 And here is the line that matters: